Michael Lynk: Work as United Nations Special Rapporteur

 In March 2016, Lynk was appointed “Special Rapporteur for the human rights situation in the Palestinian Territories occupied since 1967” by the UN Human Rights Council.
 The position had previously been held by American Richard Falk and South African John Dugard among others.
 Lynk was succeeded as Special Rapporteur since May 1 2022 by Italian Francesca Albanese.
 Lynk's appointment was criticized by pro-Israel groups at the time, as well as by Canada's Foreign Minister Stéphane Dion.
 Supporters of Lynk said such criticism was off-base and “ridiculous”.
-London lawyer Dimitri Lascaris, the Justice Critic for the federal Green party’s shadow cabinet, said Dion’s treatment of Lynk was “unconscionable”.
+London, Ontario lawyer Dimitri Lascaris, the Justice Critic for the federal Green party’s shadow cabinet, said Dion's treatment of Lynk was “unconscionable”.
 Lynk was named to London Mayor Matt Brown’s honour list in January 2015 for humanitarianism.

-In July 2021, Lynk wrote that "the creation and expansion of Israeli settlements in the Occupied Palestinian Territory is the State’s largest and most ambitious national project since its founding in 1948 (...) the full apparatus of the State – political, military, judicial and administrative – has provided the leadership, financing, planning, diplomatic cover, legal rationale, security protection and infrastructure that has been indispensable to the incessant growth of the enterprise" and that "to incentivize Israeli and diaspora Jews to live in its settlements in the occupied territory, the Government of Israel actively offers a range of financial benefits, including advantageous grants and subsidies for individuals and favourable fiscal arrangements for settlements".
+In July 2021, Lynk wrote that "the creation and expansion of Israeli settlements in the Occupied Palestinian Territory is the State's largest and most ambitious national project since its founding in 1948 (...) the full apparatus of the State – political, military, judicial and administrative – has provided the leadership, financing, planning, diplomatic cover, legal rationale, security protection and infrastructure that has been indispensable to the incessant growth of the enterprise" and that "to incentivize Israeli and diaspora Jews to live in its settlements in the occupied territory, the Government of Israel actively offers a range of financial benefits, including advantageous grants and subsidies for individuals and favourable fiscal arrangements for settlements".
 Lynk also said that "while the Israeli settlements have flourished and provide an attractive standard of living for the settlers, they have created a humanitarian desert for the Palestinians, reaching every facet of their lives under occupation.
 Human rights violations against Palestinians arising from the Israeli settlements are widespread and acute and settler violence has created a coercive environment.
 There is an apartheid-like two-tier legal system granting full citizenship rights for the Israeli settlers while subjecting the Palestinians to military rule".